Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/4.3/getting-started/javascript.md

 {{< highlight js >}}
-// changes default for the modal plugin's `keyboard` option to false bootstrap.Modal.Default.keyboard = false
+// changes default for the modal plugin's `keyboard` option to false boosted.Modal.Default.keyboard = false
 {{< /highlight >}}

 ## No conflict (only if you use jQuery)

-Sometimes it is necessary to use Bootstrap plugins with other UI frameworks.
+Sometimes it is necessary to use Boosted plugins with other UI frameworks.
 In these circumstances, namespace collisions can occasionally occur.
 If this happens, you may call `.noConflict` on the plugin you wish to revert the value of.

 {{< highlight js >}}
-var bootstrapButton = $.fn.button.noConflict() // return $.fn.button to previously assigned value
+var boostedButton = $.fn.button.noConflict() // return $.fn.button to previously assigned value
-$.fn.bootstrapBtn = bootstrapButton // give $().bootstrapBtn the Bootstrap functionality
+$.fn.boostedBtn = boostedButton // give $().boostedBtn the Boosted functionality
 {{< /highlight >}}

 ## Version numbers

-The version of each of Bootstrap's plugins can be accessed via the `VERSION` property of the plugin's constructor.
+The version of each of Boosted's plugins can be accessed via the `VERSION` property of the plugin's constructor.
 For example, for the tooltip plugin:

 {{< highlight js >}}
-bootstrap.Tooltip.VERSION // => "{{< param current_version >}}"
+boosted.Tooltip.VERSION // => "{{< param current_version >}}"
 {{< /highlight >}}

 ## No special fallbacks when JavaScript is disabled

-Bootstrap's plugins don't fall back particularly gracefully when JavaScript is disabled.
+Boosted's plugins don't fall back particularly gracefully when JavaScript is disabled.
 If you care about the user experience in this case, use [`<noscript>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/noscript) to explain the situation (and how to re-enable JavaScript) to your users, and/or add your own custom fallbacks.

 {{< callout warning >}}
 ##### Third-party libraries

-**Bootstrap does not officially support third-party JavaScript libraries** like Prototype or jQuery UI.
+**Boosted does not officially support third-party JavaScript libraries** like Prototype or jQuery UI.
 Despite `.noConflict` and namespaced events, there may be compatibility problems that you need to fix on your own.
 {{< /callout >}}

 ## Sanitizer